-Lucinda Douglas, inspirational speaker and lecturer at Wittenborg University of Applied Sciences, has been nominated for the Netherlands' 2016 Ethnic Business Woman of the Year Award.
+Lucinda Douglas, inspirational speaker and lecturer at WUAS, has been nominated for the Netherlands' 2016 Ethnic Business Woman of the Year Award.
 She is the first woman from Apeldoorn to receive the honour.

 “I was pleasantly surprised because there are so many phenomenal business women in the Netherlands.
 However, now that I’ve been nominated, I want to win,” says Douglas who navigates the limelight with ease, warmth and a lot of passion.

 Douglas is a female entrepreneur and international herself who moved from South Africa to Holland more than 22 years ago.
 Yet, she vividly remembers growing up in a segregated country that afforded scant opportunities for people of colour.